 Creating a Sustainable Food Future

-This post is the fourth installment of WRI’s blog series, Creating a Sustainable Food Future.
+This post is an installment of WRI’s blog series, Creating a Sustainable Food Future.
 The series explores strategies to sustainably feed 9 billion people by 2050.
 All pieces are based on research being conducted for the forthcoming World Resources Report.
 Check out more pieces in this series:

 - The Great Balancing Act: 3 Needs for a Sustainable Food Future